 Why World War 4?
 The "World War III" envisioned in the Cold War was a devastating conflict between two monolithic superpowers.
 The Cold War, thankfully, never reached this climax.
 But now we are faced with its chilling sequel: the age of "asymmetrical" or "molecular" warfare, in which a single globalized superpower faces an invisible, hydra-headed enemy which is everywhere and nowhere; in which the expansion of "free markets" is an explicit aim of military campaigns; and in which indigenous peoples, stateless ethnicities and localist/autonomist poltical models—the "Fourth World"—are increasingly targeted and conflated with the "terrorist" threat.
 The leaders of this new global crusade acknowledge openly that it will last generations.
 To emphasize that this new world situation requires a new kind of thinking, we have joined with those on the left and right alike that call this global conflict World War 4.
 See World War 4 Report #106

 Why Overseas Contingency Operations?
 With the election of Barack Obama, our kicker changed from "Deconstructing the War on Terrorism" to "Deconstructing Overseas Contingency Operations."
-There are some indications that with Obama, we have entered the post-GWOT era.
-Although the US military remains massively overstretched, the nomenclature, at least, has changed.
+There were some indications that with Obama, we had entered the post-GWOT era.
+Although the US military remained massively overstretched, the nomenclature, at least, changed.
 The Obama administration formally abandoned the Bush-era phrase "Global War on Terrorism."
-The new term is the dryly clinical and antiseptic "Overseas Contingency Operation."
-Is this an improvement—or a switch from a hubristic and bellicose rallying cry to an Orwellian euphemism?
-We are still grappling with this question.
-However, it is clear that World War 4 Report has not outlived its mission.
-We are committed to publish until peace—by which we mean, minimally, a withdrawal of all US combat forces and military advisors from Iraq and Afghanistan, as well as Colombia, the Philippines, West Africa, etc. We will continue to oppose domestic militarization, especially along the US-Mexico bor
+The new term was the dryly clinical and antiseptic "Overseas Contingency Operation."
+Was this an improvement—or a switch from a hubristic and bellicose rallying cry to an Orwellian euphemism?
+In any case, it was clear that World War 4 Report had not outlived its mission.
+With the election of Donald Trump, we are back to a far more bellicose stance, with the enemy now explicitly identified as "radical Islamic terrorism."
+It remains to be seen if Trump's "isolationist" rhetoric will actually manifest in a withdrawal of US military commitments—or jus